 Layout and traffic flow.
 A reworked layout that produces more usable counter, a working island with seating, and a clean path between sink, range, and refrigerator can do more for daily use and resale than $20,000 of finish upgrades.
 The kitchen layout you commit to is one of the most consequential kitchen layout decisions in the whole project, because every cabinet, counter, and appliance choice that follows is constrained by it.
 Layout changes that involve removing or relocating walls are expensive, but they are also the changes that earn the highest praise in listings.

 Counter material.
-Quartz and natural stone tops read as quality at a glance.
-Laminate or tile counters read as dated.
-The premium between an entry-level quartz and a mid-grade quartz is usually less than $2,500 on a typical North Shore kitchen, and that premium tends to come back in resale because it removes the most common “we will have to redo the counters” buyer objection.
+Quartz and natural stone tops read as quality at a glance, while laminate or tile counters read as dated.
+The premium between an entry-level quartz and a mid-grade quartz is usually less than $2,500 on a typical North Shore kitchen, and that premium tends to come back at resale because it removes the most common we-will-have-to-redo-the-counters buyer objection.
+Weighing the trade-offs early — cost, durability, and maintenance — is exactly the kind of decision our countertop material guidance is built to walk you through.

 Natural light and sightlines.
 Anything that lets more light reach the work zone or makes the kitchen feel connected to a family room is high-ROI.
 New windows over the sink, taller cabinets to the ceiling, and pass-throughs to dining or living rooms consistently outperform luxury appliances on resale impact per dollar spent.